 Preparation ¶

 You can proceed in different ways.
-I usually create a new folder where I copy all the files into it that are needed to
+I usually create a new folder where I copy all the files needed to

 folder into this directory.